 I love to bake cookies especially because they are one of the few things that I can manage to bake without any major issues.
 Cakes on the other hand tend to be a little hit-or-miss for me.
 I think I also love baking cookies during Christmas time because it like giving someone an edible hug.
 Does that sound weird?

-This recipe was perfect!
-The best part was that the recipe made just over 4 dozen, three for the swap and one for me!
-And, I ate every single one, including all the crumbs.
-I have fallen in love with the combination of ginger and chocolate and I am sure you will too.
-I made the glaze extra thin so it would dry for shipping, but feel free to make it as thin or as thick as you like and add a little extra rum if you like too.
+If you are looking for a cookie recipe to ship in a care package or to give as an edible gift this recipe is perfect!
+This recipe makes just over 4 dozen.
+That means three for gifting and one for you!
+And, I ate every single one of my cookies, even the crumbs.
+The combination of ginger and chocolate is swoon worthy.
+I absolutely love it and I am sure you will too.
+If your gifting the cookies it’s best to make the glaze extra thin so it will dry for shipping, but feel free to make it as thin or as thick as you like and add a little extra rum if you like too.

 - 1 cup unsalted butter, at room temperature

 - 2 cups sugar

 - 2 large eggs

 - ½ cup molasses

 - 4 cups flour